YuboYang1029/checkbox-task-manager/README.md

      - Password: `password`

-6. **Shut Down**: To stop and remove all running containers, use the following command:
+6. **Shut Down**: To stop and remove all running containers, run the following command under the root folder:
    ```bash
    npm run docker:down
    ```